Katrina Ffrench, Founder

 In addition to public speaking at events and international conferences, Katrina has written opinion pieces for The Guardian, published an article in The Institute for Public Policy Research's Progressive Review, and as a media representative, participated in live and pre-recorded TV and radio interviews on BBC news, The Sunday Politics Show, Channel4 news, The Independent, The Voice, regional national and international channels.

-With her wealth of experience, Katrina is firmly positioned to create and lead an effective team that disrupts the status quo and achieves UNJUST's vision for a society free of racial discrimination.
+With her wealth of experience, Katrina is firmly positioned to create and lead an effective team that disrupts the status quo and achieves UNJUST's vision for a society free from racial discrimination.
 Utilising established relationships with elected officials, policymakers, lawyers, academics, civil society partners, and impacted communities, UNJUST is committed to undertaking activities that shift the public's thinking and influence the decisions made by officials and statutory agencies.

 Photograph by @itsnate.uk